Depression, anxiety, and loneliness are among the top reasons people seek therapy.

 Absolutely.
 A good psychotherapist or counsellor will help you with all of the above.
 And because therapy is at heart actually a relationship, one between you and your therapist, you’ll also learn how to truly trust another person.
 It could be argued that trust is the most essential skill of all for attracting friends you like into your life.

-Harley Therapy connects you to warm, caring, and experienced counsellors and psychotherapists in four central London locations.
+Harley Therapy connects you to warm, caring, and experienced counsellors and psychotherapists in three central London locations.
 Not in the UK?
 Consider online counselling which can help you wherever you are.

 Have a question about how to find friends you like?
 Want to share an experience?
 Share with our readers in the box below.